 I have two Harry Potter fans in my house, and my husband and I have also read the books and seen all the movies :-).
 We went to Scotland this summer, took a ride on the Harry Potter steam train across that beautiful bridge and it triggered our children’s fascination again for the Wizarding World and the Hogwarts School of Witchcraft and Wizardry.
 So, they wanted to dress up as Harry Potter and Ginny Weasley or Fred Weasley and Luna Lovegood. :-) Whatever character they choose… And of course, if they go to school at Hogwarts, they need a school uniform, and the most important part of that uniform is the wizard robe!
 The robes are black and the lining color depends on the house the student belongs to.
 My kids only want to be in Gryffindor, so wine red and black are our family’s colors.

 I looked around for a wizard robe pattern and with the help of a free Burda project description (the link is at the end of this post), I made you a zero-waste, Harry Potter robe pattern.
 Really!
 No printing needed.
-I tried to explain as clearly as possible how to measure and draw the pattern directly on your fabric.
+I tried to explain as clearly as possible how to measure and draw the pattern directly on your fabric in the size you need.

 The pieces are really big, so I did a little work on the floor because my cutting table isn’t big enough.
 So if you are up for it, put on some comfy pants, clear out some space and go down. :-) You’re going to love how easy this wizard robe pattern is.